LoyolaChicagoBooks/introcs-csharp/source/data/programstructure.rst

 C# Program Structure
 =====================

-We discuss the most basic syntax satisfied by all C# programs, which are plain text files, with names ending in ``.cs``.
+We discuss the most basic syntax required by all C# programs, which are plain text files with names ending in ``.cs``.
 There will be additions later, but any program you can run will include: